millerman86/vschool-assignments/module-2/assignments/mario-pest-control/readme.md

 * Have baddie name <input type="checkbox" checked>
 * Show price of that baddie <input type="checkbox" checked>
 * Have an input box to enter the total caught of that type <input type="checkbox" checked>
-* A total price at the bottom that adds sums the total cost of baddies caught
+* A total price at the bottom that adds sums the total cost of baddies caught <input type="checkbox" checked>
 * (must use Javascript for this math - no hard coded values)
 * A footer showing:
-* Mario's email address
+* Mario's email address <input type="checkbox" checked>
-* Mario's company website url
+* Mario's company website url <input type="checkbox" checked>
-* Mario's physical address
+* Mario's physical address <input type="checkbox" checked>
-* A large title at the top of the page entitled "Mario * Pest Control"
+* A large title at the top of the page entitled "Mario * Pest Control" <input type="checkbox" checked>

 ### Passing Criteria: Visual Inspection by Instructor